What Is AI Video Interviewing? The Definitive Guide for SMB Hiring Teams

 Traditional hiring takes 45-60 days.
 AI video interviewing compresses this to under 10 days.
 Candidates interview within hours of applying, not after 5-7 days of scheduling.
 Scorecards are available within minutes of interview completion.
 The hiring manager reviews evidence and makes decisions the same day.
 A Series B SaaS company reduced time-to-hire from 38 days to 9 days.

-Cost: $5 Instead of $80 Per Interview
+Cost: A Flat Monthly Plan Instead of $80 of Staff Time Per Interview

 Manual interviews cost $60-80 each in engineer salary time.
-AI video interviews cost $5.50-$7.50 each.
+AI video interviews cost a flat monthly plan (plans from $99/month).
 For 100 interviews per month, that is $700 versus $6,000-8,000.
 The savings are immediate and measurable.
 A seed-stage startup spent $2,400 total to hire 9 engineers versus $90,000 in agency quotes.

 Consistency: Same Rubric, Every Candidate